 - make arrangements with your creditors to sort out your left over debts

-If you don't act quickly to sort out your remaining debts, you may be made bankrupt by the IP or your creditors.
+Act quickly to sort out your remaining debts - your creditors might start charging interest on your debts and you could be made bankrupt by the insolvency practitioner or your creditors.